SgtCoDFish/APG/README.md

 A simple framework for getting started writing an RPG using Modern C++ (C++14), SDL2 and [tmxparser](https://github.com/andrewrk/tmxparser/) to load maps made in [Tiled](http://www.mapeditor.org/).

-The name comes from saying the letters "RPG" out loud; "Arr Pee Gee".
+The name comes from saying the letters "RPG" out loud; "*A*rr *P*ee *G*ee".

 What's Included
 ---------------

-- An easy entry-point with clearly defined functions to override and implement to make your own game.
+- An easy entry-point with clearly defined functions to override and implement to make your own cross platform game.
-- C++11/14 unique_ptr wrappers around common SDL2 structs (e.g. SDL_Surface, SDL_Window, SDL_Renderer) which let you
+- SXXDL: C++14 `unique_ptr` wrappers around common SDL2 structs (e.g. `SDL_Surface`, `SDL_Window`, `SDL_Renderer`) which let you
-stop having to worry about cleanup and just do it for you (see SXXDL).
+stop having to worry about cleanup.
-- A simple extensible framework for managing classes in an "error state", useful for loading and initialising.
+- A simple framework for managing classes in an "error state", useful for loading and initialising.
+- A SpriteBatch class similar to the one in [LibGDX](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g2d/SpriteBatch.java) which aims to minimise draw calls for 2D sprites.
+- Two renderers for TMX maps; one using pure SDL2 `SDL_Renderer` functions, one using pure modern OpenGL (core context).